jeffshek/django-drf-antipatterns/README.md

 ## settings.py Not Split Orthogonally
 ## Custom Admin Inlines Spectrum
 ## Don't Use Middleware Components That Rely On Sync Requests
+## Inverse Model Relationships (Is Your Foreign Key going the right direction?)